Sprints

 Sprint demos provide a mechanism for the team to get feedback on work in progress in regular intervals.
 Sprint demos will be conducted during class.
 No submission is required.
-Grades and feedback will appear on Moodle.
+Feedback will be delivered orally.

 Sprint demos should: